This is our section on the science of chocolate making, and all the nerdy detail for the biology, chemistry, even psychology, of chocolate.

 There is no one right way to make chocolate.
-(Though there are plenty of wrong ways, of course!)
-Since the recent boom in craft chocolate making, we’ve seen our makers push the boat out further and further from shore, discovering new techniques, ingredients, and controversies along the way.
+(Though there are plenty of wrong ways, of course!).
+Since the recent boom in craft chocolate making, we’ve seen our makers push the boat out further and further from shore, discovering new techniques, ingredients, and controversies, along the way.
+We love hearing about innovations in the chocolate world, and learning more about chocolate science.

-So here’s a brief overview of the science of making chocolate.
+The field of research is vast, and ongoing, but we try to keep up to date, and we hope to provide an overview of the science of chocolate here.
 Feel free to use the table of contents below to jump around.

-Craft chocolate should only have two main ingredients: cocoa beans and sugar.
-(Make that three if it’s milk chocolate.)
-There might also be an emulsifier involved, especially if the chocolate is made in a hot climate (read on for more).
+Dark craft chocolate should only have two main ingredients: cocoa beans and sugar.
+(Make that three if it’s milk chocolate).
+There might also be an emulsifier involved, especially if the chocolate is made in a hot climate, which can happen for bean to bar chocolate made in cocoa origin countries.

 On labels they are often distinguished into cocoa mass (the brown powder used to make cakes and instant hot chocolate) and cocoa butter, the white fat of the bean.